Unimodal Distributions for Ordinal Regression: Related work

-Intuitively, CE just tries to maximize the probability in the output corresponding to the true class, ignoring all the other probabilities.
+Intuitively, CE tries to maximize the probability in the output corresponding to the true class, ignoring all the other probabilities.
 For this loss, an error between classes $c_1$ and $c_2$ is treated as the same as an error between $c_1$ and $c_K$, which is undesirable for ordinal problems.

-Furthermore, the loss does not constrain the model to produce unimodal probabilities, so inconsistencies can be produced such as $\hat y_{nj}>\hat y_{n\ell}<\hat y_{ni}$, even when $1\leq j < \ell < i\leq K$.
+Furthermore, the loss does not constrain the model to produce unimodal probabilities, so inconsistencies can be produced, such as $\hat y_{nj}>\hat y_{n\ell}<\hat y_{ni}$, even when $1\leq j < \ell < i\leq K$.
+This inconsistency can be verified in the examples provided in the results section (Fig.~\ref{fig:outputs}).

 Cross-entropy is a fair approach for nominal data, where no additional information is available.
 By concentrating just on the mode of the distribution and disregarding all other values in the output probability vector, the ordinal information inherent in the data is ignored.
 However, for ordinal data, the order can be explored to further regularize learning.

 Ordinal regression methods include a variety of techniques, which can be organized using different rationales.
-Guti\'errez et al.~\cite{7161338} proposed a taxonomy of ordinal binary decomposition approaches (decompose the ordinal problem into several binary ones, which are separately solved by multiple models or by one multiple-output model), na\"{\i}ve approaches (the model is obtained by using other standard machine learning prediction algorithms), and threshold methods (based on the general idea of approximating a real value predictor and then dividing the real line into intervals).
-Focusing only on probability-based approaches, cumulative link models were one of the first approaches to emerge~\cite{10.2307/2984952,Frank2001simple}.
-Classes are encoded using a cumulative distribution.
-Therefore, $y_{nk}$ is represented by $1$ if $k\leq k_n^\star$ and $0$ otherwise.
-Notice that the model should produce class probabilities whose difference should tend to be incremental since it represents a cumulative distribution.
-This way to introduce ordinality has the advantage of being independent of the way the model is optimized.
-During inference, to convert back the cumulative distribution to the individual probability of a class $k$, then the differences between classes should be produced $p_{nk}=y_{nk}-y_{n{k-1}}$, except for the first class~\cite{Frank2001simple,cheng2008neural}.
-Another loss, CDW-CE, promotes ordinality by weighting CE with MAE (mean absolute error)~\cite{polat2022class}.
+Guti\'errez et al.~\cite{7161338} proposed a taxonomy of ordinal regression methods: (i)~binary decomposition approaches (decompose the ordinal problem into several binary ones, which are separately solved by multiple models or by one multiple-output model), (ii)~na\"{\i}ve approaches (the model is obtained by using other standard machine learning prediction algorithms), and (iii)~threshold methods (based on the general idea of approximating a real value predictor and then dividing the real line into intervals).